 The fact is, I can’t lie.
-It was an emotional experience and a privilege to witness.
-Who needs gimmicks when nature can provide such moments.
+Whale watching in New Brunswick was an emotional experience and a privilege to witness.
+Who needs gimmicks when nature can provide such moments?

 As Mackie turned for home he pointed out other telltale spouts on the horizon, a humpback here, a right whale there.
 “That’s Fundy tides for you,” he said “a seafood buffet twice a day.
 No wonder it don’t take no reservations.”

-That night, after a glorious final dinner at the Rossmount Inn, I was back at the Algonquin dreaming of islands and my two finback whales.
+That night, after a glorious final dinner at the Rossmount Inn, I was back at the Algonquin dreaming of islands and Whale watching in New Brunswick with my two finback whales.

 Images of whales (c) Andy Mossack

 Tell me more about whale watching in New Brunswick